victimofleisure/Sloganeer/README.md

 ### Shortcuts

-To enter or exit full screen mode, use the app's system menu or the shortcut key F11.
+To enter or exit full screen mode, use the app’s system menu or the shortcut key F11.

 ### Installation